CiscoDevNet/terraform-provider-aci/docs/resources/annotation.md

 Manages ACI Annotation

-  -> This resource should not be used in combination with resources that configure `tagAnnotation` as nested attributes.
+  -> This resource should not be used in combination with the `annotations` nested attributes of other resources for the same object.
 Doing so will result in unexpected behaviour.

 ## API Information ##